Outdoor play doesn’t need to stop once the sun sets. These kids’ outdoor activities to do in the dark can be fun and exciting for all!

 That being said, it’s important to set up some ground rules with your kids:

-- tell them when you want them back
+- determine when you want them back

 - encourage them to check in often